PavlyukVadim/criticaster.io/src/pages/posts/asynchronous-js/promises/index.md

 })
 ```

-When we call it, it would executes in random order:
+When we call it, it would execute in random order:

 ```js
 asyncFn(1), asyncFn(2), asyncFn(3), asyncFn(4), asyncFn(5)